 How many treatments will I need? – This will depend on your condition and rate of recovery.
 However, most problems can be resolved in 3-6 treatments.
 After the problem has disappeared many clients opt for periodic preventative treatments to help maintain their state.

 Who can benefit from osteopathy? – Osteopathic treatment is suitable for virtually everyone; the young or old, office professionals, physical workers, pregnant women, children, sports people and many more.
 Whilst being trained to cater for a wide variety of people and problems, my three main areas of expertise and specialism are in the treatment of the aging body, frozen shoulder and sports injuries.

 How will you operate after reopening, following the Coronavirus pandemic? – Appointments will be spaced out, stringent infection control measures will be implemented and full PPE will be worn by Nick, including mask / gloves / apron and glasses (upon risk assessment).
-A pre-screen & triaging phone call will also be made the day before your appointment.
+A pre-screen & triaging phone call or email will also take place prior to your appointment.
 Further details can be provided over phone or email.

 Details about this can be found by clicking on the following article, located in the blog section of this website:- New Services Amidst The Coronavirus Pandemic